-The University of Vermont’s Center on Behavior and Health announces an NIH postdoctoral research fellowship opportunity in our internationally recognized center of excellence for the study of substance abuse.
+The University of Vermont’s Center on Behavior and Health announces two NIH postdoctoral research fellowship opportunities in our internationally recognized center of excellence for the study of substance abuse.
 The fellow will participate in the conduct of anongoing NIDA trial aimed at evaluating low-barrier, technology-assisted buprenorphine treatment for individuals with opioid use disorder (Dr. Stacey Sigmon) and develop new research opportunities in related areas.
 The mentoring team has an exceptional track record of helping fellows further their careers as independent investigators.

 Appointment: 2-3 yrs.